reactorynet/reactory-docs/roadmap/products.md

 25. **Reactory Motion** - Modules for motion control and detection.
 This will cover server side graphs and forms to manage motion settings, flight controls, waypoints and upload to IoT devices / automated drones via the Reactory MQTT toolchain.
 26. **Reactory Drone** - Module can receive and send drone flight instructions over a graph api.
 Intended to run on reactory server instances that run on micro computers like Raspberry Pi
 ## Partner Products
+These are products that have been developed with partners and could be made available as licensed components within a business.
 1. **Reactory Reshuffle** - Server module and plugins that provides project management and forecasting solutions with integration into Harvest and automated workflow.
+(ALPHA)
 2. **Reactory Survey** - Server and plugins for running leadership and staff development surveys.
 Supports team and individual style surveys with a focus on staff development and performance management.